With Tracing without Limits™, both the ingestion of traces to Datadog as well as the retention of those traces for 15 days are fully customizable.

 To customize what spans are indexed and retained for 15 days, you can create, modify, and disable additional filters based on tags, and set a percentage of spans matching each filter to be retained.
 Any span that is retained will have its corresponding trace saved as well, and when it is viewed, the complete trace will be available.
 In order to be searched by tag in Search and Analytics, however, the span that directly contains the searched-upon tag must have been indexed by a retention filter.

-Note: Selecting “Top-Level Spans for Services Only” means the retention filter will retain only the selected proportion of top level spans of service and index them.
-Use this if you want to only index top level spans with matching tags.
-If “All Spans” is selected, the retention filter will retain the selected proportion of all spans of the distributed trace, irrespective of their hierarchy, and index them.
-This may have an impact on your bill, and the visual indicator within the app while setting a retention filter will inform you how many matching spans have been detected over the time period.
+Note: Selecting “Top-Level Spans for Services Only” means the retention filter retains only the selected proportion of service entry spans of service and index them.
+Use this if you want to only index service entry spans with matching tags.
+If “All Spans” is selected, the retention filter retains the selected proportion of all spans of the distributed trace, irrespective of their hierarchy, and index them.
+This may have an impact on your bill, and the visual indicator within the app while setting a retention filter informs you how many matching spans have been detected over the time period.

 For example, you can create filters to keep all traces for: